malramsay64/Crystal_Melting/notebooks/02_calculating_melting_rate_errors.md

 )
 ```

-The second and third approach give very similar results, even when comparing the results in a table.
-For the values in the fourth approach can be brought much closer to the other values taking the mean of the perimeter rather than the initial value.
-Although the fifth appraoch still falls down at above T=0.42.
+The second and third approach give very similar results,
+even when comparing the results in a table.
+The values in the fourth approach can be brought much closer
+to the other values taking the mean of the perimeter rather than the initial value.
+Although the fifth approach still falls down at above T=0.42.

-To be able to more easily compare the values a log plot would make more sense, however since some of the values are negative this is not possible without some manipulation of the data.
-The figure below shows the data from each approach where the lowest estimated range is above 5e-10.
-Additionally all the values are now the absolute magnitude to allow for the log plot.
+To be able to more easily compare the values a log plot would make more sense,
+however since some of the values are negative
+this is not possible without some manipulation of the data.
+The figure below shows the data from each approach
+where the lowest estimated range is above 5e-10.
+Additionally all the values are now the absolute magnitude
+to allow for the log plot.

 ```python
 chart = (